nonphoto/bloom-legacy/README.md

 // <div>On</div>
 ```

-Children are updated intelligently.
-That is, child nodes will be updated instead of replaced when possible, using `patch` internally (see below).
+Child nodes will be updated instead of replaced when possible, using `patch` internally (see below).
 Reactive child arrays can be declared using [SArray](https://github.com/adamhaile/S-array):

 ```js
 const items = SArray([]);